justinli0423/Cheat-Sheets/Javascript.md

   - evaluated method doesn't
   - *tldr*: `obj.method()` uses the `.` to get the property and then `()` to execute it
   - evaluated methods fail to get this because it becomes `let hi = user.hi` first, which no longer has scoping (global `this` returns undefined)
-    - it assigns it to the IIFE brackets
+    - it assigns it to the external brackets as a temp variable
   - *JavaScript returns using a special type called the 'reference type' which is how the dot and bracket operators work on to get the object reference*
     - `function.bind()` is a useful tool